doofin/linux-2-in-1-laptops/README.md

 ## remarks
 MPP = Microsoft Pen Protocol

+PN5122W(Wacom AES) is compat with PN7522W

-In general,I found the smalliest size for upgradeable ram and discrete gpu is 14 inch 2 in 1.
-I didn't find any tablets with upgradeable ram but correct me if you find one.
+The smalliest size for upgradeable ram and discrete gpu is 14 inch 2 in 1.

 PRs are welcome! (tips:when editing the table,turn off the wrap)